 - 1.4.2.1 The training specified for individuals in 1.3.2 (a), (b) or (c) shall also include elements of security awareness. - 1.4.2.2 Security awareness training shall address the nature of security risks, recognising security risks, methods to address and reduce such risks and actions to be taken in the event of a security breach.
-It shall include awareness of security plans (if appropriate) commensurate with the responsibilities of individuals and their part in implementing security plans. - 1.4.2.3 Such training shall be provided or verified upon employment in a position involving dangerous goods transport and shall be periodically supplemented with retraining. - 1.4.2.4 Records of all security training undertaken shall be kept by the employer and made available to the employee if requested.
+It shall include awareness of security plans (if appropriate) commensurate with the responsibilities of individuals and their part in implementing security plans. - 1.4.2.3 Such training shall be provided or verified upon employment in a position involving dangerous goods transport and shall be periodically supplemented with retraining. - 1.4.2.4 Records of all security training received shall be kept by the employer and made available to the employee or competent authority, upon request.
+Records shall be kept by the employer for a period of time established by the competent authority.